-The Council works in partnership with organisations, institutions and residents in NDG .
-The Council is an active member of many sectoral tables, work groups, regional coalitions and Borough committees.
-The staff team of the Council meet regularly to exchange ideas to increase partnership and networking between various stakeholders in NDG.
+The NDG Community Council is a Table de quartier NDG with the mandate of bringing together and mobilizing various actors in its territory (community organizations, associations, institutions, the private sector) as well as residents to involve them in a concerted effort to identifying community needs, setting priorities for action, as well as ensuring implementation and follow-up.
+The Council works in partnership with organisations, institutions and residents in NDG.
+The Council is an active member of many sectoral tables, workgroups, regional coalitions and Borough committees.
+The staff team of the Council meets regularly to exchange ideas to increase partnership and networking between various stakeholders in NDG.
 All of this is done while remaining attentive to the ongoing challenge of limited resources felt throughout the community.

 The Round Table meetings are a space for communication in order to foster relationship and partnership building among the diversity of organizations who share a desire to improve a quality of life in NDG by building upon the richness of their existing strengths.